DominicWrege/depp-project/api/README.md

 ## Description

 This is the REST API which uses `JSON`.
-It communicates via RPC to the Endpoints and acces all assignments from the Postgresql Database.
+It communicates via RPC to the Endpoints and acces all assignments from the PostgreSQL Database.

 ## Develop

 ```
-# Make sure that the Postgresql instance is running.
+# Make sure that the PostgreSQL instance is running.
 cargo run
 ```